brather1ng/RePoE/docs/base_items.md

   * `directions`, `description`: Usage directions and description of this currency.
   * `full_stack_turns_into`: The base item this currency turns into when its `stack_size` is reached.
+- `grants_buff`: An object describing the buff provided by this flask.
+  - `id`: The provided buff's id (resolved in `BuffDefinitions.dat`).
+  - `stats`: An object with the stats (their ids) provided by the buff as keys and the stat values as values.